-JBL makes some of the best Bluetooth speakers around.
-Here we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
+JBL is a brand to look out for, consistently debuting some of the best Bluetooth speakers around.
+Here, we'll look at the various JBL speakers on the market, how they differ, the features they offer and, ultimately, which is the best fit for you.
 We've even gone to the trouble of finding the best deals and cheapest prices.

-What are the main differences?
-Obviously the more expensive models have more features than the cheaper ones.
-Generally speaking, the more you pay, the bigger the battery, giving you not only more time between recharges, but also potentially the ability to juice up your phone or tablet.
+Obviously, more expensive JBL models have a few more features than their cheaper siblings.
+Generally speaking, the more you pay, the bigger the battery, giving you not only more time between recharges, but also the potential to juice up your phone or tablet directly from the speaker itself.

 JBL Flip 5 vs JBL Flip 4: Which is better?

-We'll start with the most popular JBL wireless speakers.
-Back in January, JBL announced the latest version of its hugely popular Flip Bluetooth speaker.
-The biggest change from the existing Flip 4 is some new innards: the Flip 5 has what JBL calls a "racetrack-shaped driver" which has a bigger cone area, meaning greater excursion.
-That should translate to crisper highs and deeper bass.
+Let's start with arguably the most popular JBL wireless speakers.
+Back in January, JBL announced the latest version of its popular Flip Bluetooth speaker.
+The biggest change from the Flip 4 was some new innards: the Flip 5 has what JBL calls a 'racetrack-shaped driver' which has a bigger cone area, meaning greater excursion.
+Does it translate to crisper highs and deeper bass?
+You bet it does; just read our JBL Flip 5 review.

-But that's not the only change from the Flip 4.
-It also charges via a USB-C connection, which should be more efficient and hence charge faster.
-The 4,800mAh battery should last 12 hours before needing juicing up.
+Of course, that's not the only change from the Flip 4.
+It also charges via a USB-C connection, which means charging takes an hour less.
+The 4,800mAh battery lasts the same time though, at 12 hours before it needs plugging in.

-The JBL Flip 5 also has a new look.
-While the rubberised, waterproof housing is the same as before, it comes in a range of new paint jobs.
+The JBL Flip 5 also boasts 4W more power than the Flip 4 (at 20W over 16W) and while the rubberised, waterproof housing is the same as before, it comes in a range of new paint jobs.
 In all, there are 11 colours to choose from, including Dusty Pink, River Teal, Fiesta Red and Squad (camouflage).
-Like its predecessor, it's waterproof and can double as a speakerphone.
+Like its predecessor, it is waterproof, but with no microphone in the newest model, it cannot double as a speakerphone.
+JBL has also axed the aux-in port seen in the Flip 4.
+In 2020, wireless listening is clearly the way forward, but it's still worth mentioning.

 JBL Charge 3 vs Charge 4: Putting the power in 'power ballads'

-The Flips are very portable, but JBL makes much bigger Bluetooth speakers too.
-These are the JBL Charge and JBL Xtreme speakers.
-As you'll see, they're very different beasts to the Flips.
+The Flips are easily portable, but JBL makes much bigger Bluetooth speakers too, such as the JBL Charge and JBL Xtreme speakers.
+As you'll see, they're very different beasts to a JBL Flip.

 The battery is a monster 7500mAh, which is good for 20 hours of uninterrupted listening.
-Like JBL's other latest speakers, it's fully waterproof in up to 1m of water for 30 minutes, so you don't have to worry if you drop it in the swimming pool.
+Like JBL's other latest speakers, it's fully waterproof in up to 1m of water for 30 minutes (IPX7), so you don't have to worry if you drop it in the swimming pool.

-Two smartphones or tablets can connect wirelessly to the Charge 4 at once, so you can share it with a friend (as long as you like their music taste).
-And it comes in plenty of colour schemes.
-It has a 3.5mm headphone jack too.
-Though to use it would seem a bit of a shame, given the powerful speaker at your disposal.
+Two smartphones or tablets can connect wirelessly to the Charge 4 at once, so you can share it with a friend (as long as they have a good music taste) and it comes in plenty of colours.
+It has a 3.5mm headphone jack too, though using it seems a bit of a shame, given the powerful speaker at your disposal.

 JBL Xtreme 2: Big boombox sound